 This change builds on the improvements and flexibilities announced in September 2021 and follows public consultation in June and July 2021.

 Please monitor this website for updates on the PALM scheme.

 Supporting workers while they are in Australia

-The wellbeing of Pacific and Timorese workers while they are living and working in Australia is of the highest priority for the Australian Government.
-All workers participating in the PALM scheme have the same rights and protections as Australian workers, and there is zero tolerance for exploitation.
+The wellbeing of Pacific and Timorese workers in Australia is of the highest priority for the Australian Government.
+All participating workers have the same rights and protections as Australian workers.

 A range of measures are in place to protect workers, including vetting of employers and stringent criteria for participation, a rigorous monitoring and compliance framework including site visits and spot checks, regular reporting requirements and a welfare hotline.
 Workers are also encouraged and supported to connect to their local communities in rural and regional Australia.